USPTO/USPTO-Design-System/README.md

-# USPTO Design System
+# USPTO Design System -
-The USPTO's open source Design System, based on the USWDS and Boostrap (Version 2.x)
+The USPTO's open source Design System, based on the USWDS and Boostrap (Version 2.x).
+This documentation site contains library guidance, style guide, patterns, templates, and other resources.

+Developers: The USPTO Design System v2.x theme can be [found here](https://github.com/USPTO/USPTO-DS-Theme)

 ## Installing